 Unless a tenant has an absolute net lease (which is not very common), both them and the owner will be responsible for some level of property upkeep.
 The balance of who does what will vary from case to case, however.

 From a tenant’s perspective, they have the right to necessary maintenance on behalf of the landlord, in case unforeseen or inconvenient problems arise.

-Finding Commercial Tenants with Reonomy
+Finding Who Occupies Commercial Buildings with Reonomy